computas/ovh-cloud-workshop/deploy.md

 *Finally!
 We can now deploy our applications*

+# Task 1

-# Task 1 - Apply Kubernetes config for frontend
+# Task 2 - Apply Kubernetes config for frontend

 Under the `/k8s` folder you will find a `/backend` and a `/frontend` folder.
 Under the `/frontend` folder you will find a Kubernetes Service and Deployment definition.
 In the deployment definition there is a reference to the docker image the container will be using.
 You will have to update this to pull from your Harbor instance.